ModelTC/lightllm/README.md

 > ChatGLM2 needs to set the parameter '--trust_remote_code'.
 > Baichuan needs to set the parameter '--trust_remote_code'.

+> Baichuan needs to set the parameter '--trust_remote_code'.

 ## Get started

 ### Requirements